-Though you'll mostly be using Skype through its desktop program and not its website, the program still requires the Internet to work.
-This means that you may still have some questions about how safe and secure Skype really is.
-In this article, we'll discuss a few ways that Skype maintains its own security, as well as what you can do to keep your personal information private while using Skype.
+If you've read our primer on what Skype is and how it works, you know that you'll mostly be using Skype not through its website, but through its desktop program or mobile application.
+However, these still make use of the Internet in order to work, so you may have some questions about how safe and secure Skype really is.
+In this article, we'll discuss a few things that Skype does to help its users stay safe, private, and secure.
+We'll also outline a few things that you can do to maintain your safety and privacy while using Skype.

-This one's kind of obvious, but we think it's worth mentioning anyway.
+The most basic way to stay safe on Skype is to lock your account with a strong password, so that nobody else can access your account and use Skype while pretending to be you.
 Use a password that is of significant length and consists of a combination of at least two of letters, numbers, and/or symbols.
 Also make it something that you'll remember, but not easily guessable.
-For example, "baseball" is not a good password. "b@$e8a77" is a significantly better password.
+For example, "baseball" is not a good password, but "b@$e8a77" is a significantly better password.

 In the Privacy category under the Privacy Settings sub-category, there are all sorts of ways to control how private Skype is for you.
 You can limit who can send you phone calls or instant messages to people in your "Contacts" list, and you can limit who can automatically send you video or a shared screen (without you having to approve it) to just your contacts, or nobody at all.
 You can choose how long Skype keeps a record of your instant messages, and delete that record if you wish.